David Stewart Wylie: Family

 In 1841 the brig Mary Scott, the property of Margaret Little, was wrecked and sank in the Irish Sea in a collision, off the Point Lynas Lighthouse.
 The other ship involved was the Brooklyn of New York, Richardson captain.
-The master of the Mary Scott in 1831, sailing to Valparaiso and Lima, was William Scott. later during the 1830s, at Callao, Peru, the Bethel flag was flying "at the mast-head of the Mary Scott, of Liverpool, commanded by Captain Scott."
+The master of the Mary Scott in 1831, sailing to Valparaíso and Lima, was William Scott. later during the 1830s, at Callao, Peru, the Bethel flag was flying "at the mast-head of the Mary Scott, of Liverpool, commanded by Captain Scott."
 Scott, a Baptist, conducted a mission meeting.